Skip to main content

 Connection Types

-StoryFlow Editor uses three distinct connection types, each with its own color and purpose.
+StoryFlow Editor uses color-coded connection types, each with its own purpose.
+Here are the main types you will encounter.

 Primary Handles (Execution Flow)